pm-lab-polito/pml-cpm-2021/Capstone/2-2-Tender-IB.md

 ## 2.6 Evaluation Criteria

-### 2.6.1 Price and Schedule Proposal (Attachment B)
+### 2.6.1 Price and Schedule Proposal

 The Vendor will prepare and submit a Price and Schedule Proposal (Attachment B).
 Proposals shall not be qualified with “If....Then” statements.
 Price proposals that contain such qualifications will cause the entire proposal to be found non-responsive.
-The Price Proposal must be submitted in a sealed envelope marked “Confidential Price and Schedule Proposal” along with the other required submittals as outlined in Section 4 of this RFP.
+The Price Proposal must be submitted in a sealed envelope marked “Confidential Price and Schedule Proposal” along with the other required submittals as outlined in Section 4 of this Tender.
 The Price Proposal requires the following information (also see relevant sections):

 #### Turn-key fixed-price contract **(P)**